 Michael Boldin and Jonathan Wright, Fall 2015

 In this paper, Michael Boldin and Jonathan Wright implement a statistical methodology for adjusting employment data for the effects of deviations in weather from seasonal norms, using several indicators of weather, including temperature and snowfall.
 This is distinct from “seasonal adjustment,” which only controls for normal variations in weather across the year.
-The authors’ weather-adjusted employment data have been updated monthly since January 2016.
+The authors’ weather-adjusted employment were updated monthly since from January 2016 until April 2019.

 Jonathan Wright, Fall 2013

 In this paper, Jonathan Wright shows that the statistical authorities would produce more useful economic data if they altered their seasonal adjustment procedures to constrain seasonal factors to vary less over time than current practice.
 The paper has important implications for how to interpret month-to-month movements in all major U.S. economic time series.
-The author’s alternative seasonal adjustments to employment data have been updated monthly since March 2014, and alongside weather-adjusted data since January 2016.
+The author’s alternative seasonal adjustments to employment data were updated monthly from March 2014 to April 2019, and alongside weather-adjusted data from January 2016 to April 2019.

 The Ins and Outs of Forecasting Unemployment: Using Labor Force Flows to Forecast the Labor Market